top of page

 Autism Acceptance Month is important for various reasons, including:

-Estimates suggest that 1 in 50 children in Canada is diagnosed as autistic (CHSCY, 2019).
-The rise in diagnosis is not due to an epidemic but rather improved awareness, better diagnostic criteria, and reduced stigma.
+2. Highlighting Prevalence: 1 in 50 Canadian children are diagnosed autistic, thanks to better screening and reduced stigma, not an “epidemic.”
 It's crucial to embrace this growth as a positive step toward acceptance and support for autistic individuals.

 By celebrating neurodiversity and promoting a deeper understanding of autism, we pave the way for improved support systems, better educational and employment opportunities, and a more inclusive society.